-This is a serious topic... promise!
-If you’ve ever had a mild obsession with your dress size, not to mention your body statistics (waist, hips, bust) this kind of thing totally travels with you when you embark on a boobie journey.
+I know this sounds crazy to some of you, but I’m being totally serious!
+If you’ve ever had a mild obsession with the number of your dress size, or your body measurements (waist, hips, bust) this kind of thing totally travels with you when you embark on a breast augmentation journey.

 We must, we must we must increase our bust!